 Before we get too deep into this I want to share one little tidbit of info.
 In case you don’t know it yet, 1db equals 1LU or loudness unit.
 All the loudness meters measure in LU, so this is handy to know.

 I suggest that you do a little research on loudness meters and pick the one that you think will work best with your style.
-Waves has one, Dolby has one, TC Electronics has one, and iZotope has the Insight Metering Suite.
+Waves has WLM Plus, Dolby has one, TC Electronics has one, and iZotope has the Insight Metering Suite.

-I ended up choosing the Insight Metering Suite because it visually made the most sense to me, gave me easy readouts of all the information I wanted, and had a reputation of being even more accurate than the Dolby meters.
-I also have had excellent experience with other iZotope software, and I trust them to deliver a top of the line industry tool.
+I use both the Insight Metering Suite and Waves WLM Plus because they speed up my workflow, give me easy readouts of all the information I want, and have a reputation of being even more accurate than the Dolby meters.
+I also have had excellent experience with other iZotope and Waves software, so I trust them to deliver a top of the line industry tool.

-There are a ton of features on this meter, but that is for another article.
-Basically, it shows you your targets, and gives you clear readouts of where you need to go back and refine.
+There are a ton of features on the different meters, but that is for another article.
+Basically, they shows you your targets, and gives you clear readouts of overs and unders, and where you need to go back and refine.
 A good loudness meter will make your life easy and remove any worry you have of getting your program mix rejected for peaks over the broadcast standards.

 Calibrate Your Control Room